datavzrd/datavzrd.github.io/src/docs/tutorial.rst

     views:
       movies:
         dataset: movies
         render-table:
           columns:
             Rated:
               plot:
                 heatmap:
                   scale: ordinal
                   color-scheme: category20

 Save this configuration file as ``config.yaml`` in your working directory.
 The file specifies that the table to be visualized is stored in the file ``data/movies.csv``.
 There shall be a single view for this table, which renders the table while coloring the ``Rated`` column using a heatmap visualization.
 We configure the heatmap to have an ordinal scale and to use the `category20 <https://vega.github.io/vega/docs/schemes/#categorical>`_ color scheme.

-Next we execute Datavzrd with this configuration file in order to generate our first report:
+Next, we execute Datavzrd with this configuration file in order to generate our first report:

 .. code-block:: bash